I began to put this monthly summary together for June then remembered I hadn’t published one in May!

 I was so excited, then, to see my friend Kristin of Be My Travel Muse launch her very own clothing brand!
 Wanderbabe Clothing marries fashion with comfort and throws in a huge helping of sustainability.
 Most of her clothes are made using solar energy and 10% of all proceeds go towards supporting survivors of domestic violence and sexual assault.

-I’ve been wearing my goal digger sweatshirt and pink moonrise leggings non-stop since I received them, and even received compliments from friends when I wore them to the park!
+I’ve been wearing my goal digger sweatshirt and pink moonrise leggings non-stop since she sent them to me, and even received compliments from friends when I wore them to the park!
 Her beautiful clothes are soooooo soft and comfortable!
 Go check them out and show her some love.

 The best Sunday roast: I was scrolling through Instagram on a Saturday night when I spotted one of my favourite pubs had a few takeaway roasts up for grabs.
 Of course I wanted to get my hands on those!
 We texted back and forth with the landlord to put in our order, then found ourselves devouring one of the best roasts in the city the following morning.